renweizhukov/pytwis/README.rst

     # Change the user password.
 If succeeded is True, result['auth'] will contain the new authentication secret.
     succeeded, result = twis.change_password(auth_secret, 'password', 'new_password')

+    # Get the user profile.
+If succeeded is True, result['username'] will contain the username, result['password']
+    # will contain the password, and result['auth'] will contain the authentication secret.
+    succeeded, result = twis.get_user_profile(auth_secret)

     # Log out of the user.
     succeeded, result = twis.logout(auth_secret)